-I’m guilty of it…Stating that we need to have an open discussion then behaving in ways that are defensive; so that I can win; maintain control; keep negative feelings to myself; and appear the behave rationally.
-In a veiled attempt to show that my point is right and everyone else is wrong.
+I’m guilty of it…Stating that we need to have an open discussion and then behave in defensive ways o that I can win; maintain control; keep negative feelings to myself, and appear to act rationally in a veiled attempt to show that my point is right everyone else is wrong.

 That is not an open discussion

-The issue starts when, for some crazy reason (which is not so crazy) we feel a need to prove that our view is the right one, while at the same time saying and truly believing you want to have an open discussion.
+The issue starts when, for some crazy reason (which is not so crazy), we feel a need to prove that our view is the right one while at the same time saying and genuinely believing you want to have an open discussion.